Method C — Kubernetes / SPIFFE (Python SDK)

 (

-SpiffeSvidAuthdoes not refresh (useSpiffeWorkloadIdentityfor that).
+SpiffeSvidAuthdoes not auto-renew (useSpiffeWorkloadIdentityfor that).